VoronDesign/Voron-0/README.md

 - Enclosed chamber
 - 24v DC bed
 - Klipper firmware
+- Filament runout sensor

 ## Release History

+### V0.2r1 (2023 June)

+**Skirts**
+- We fixed the issue where 34mm Z motors didnt fit in the machine with the bottom panel installed, this involved increasing the height of the skirts/feet by 2mm
+- We added a simple filament runout sensor to the rear right foot

+**Toolhead**
+- Mini Stealthburner direct drive and bowden cowling part cooling ducts improved
+- an issue with the guidler being able to pivot in an undesired direction was addressed by tightening the bolt holes to reduce play
+- RIDGA support for the bearings that come stock with the ridga kit has been added

+**Tophat**
+- cam locks for the tophat were changed to a simple hex key design

+**Z Endstop**
+- z endstop mount was beefed up to improve ridgidity

+**BOM Changes**
+the BOM increased by the following items
+- 2x m2x10 self tapping screw
+- 1x MR85 bearing
+- 1x Microswitch
+- 1x ECAS04 Bowden Collet

 ### V0.2 (2023 January)

 A majority of the printed parts have changed.
 The configurator will give you an idea of parts needed if you are upgrading from V0.1.